DALL-Eval: Probing the Reasoning Skills and Social Biases of Text-to-Image Generation Models: Human Evaluation Setup

 \section{Human Evaluation Setup}

-We use Amazon Mechanical Turk\footnote{\url{https://www.mturk.com}} to perform all human evaluations.
-We set up a five-worker agreement system.
-For all evaluations, we ask five different crowd-workers and take the agreement of their results as the final answer.

-\paragraph{Visual Reasoning Skills Evaluation.} For the finetuning model evaluation, we provide crowdworkers with a generated image.
-Then for each skill, we ask them to select the required components (e.g. for the object recognition skill, they must select what object is present; for the object counting skill, they must select what object is present and the number of occurrences).
-See~\cref{fig:human_skill_interface} for the worker interface.
-For all skills, the task is simple and straightforward, we pay \$0.11 for workers to complete 10 prompts (\$12/hour).
-The workers evaluated 150 images for each skill (50 from each of \dallevqgan{}, \mindalle{}, and \stable{}).
+\textbf{Visual Reasoning Skills Evaluation.} We provide the expert annotator with generated images.
+Then for each skill, we ask them to select the required components (\eg, for the object recognition skill, they must select what object is present; for the object counting skill, they must select what object is present and the number of occurrences).

-\paragraph{Social Bias Gender Evaluation.} For the social bias evaluation, we provide crowdworkers with nine images generated from \stable{} and \mindalle{} and ask them to select the most prominent gender in the images.
-See \cref{fig:human_bias_setup} for the interface.
-Since this task involves analyzing nine images and answering two questions, we pay workers \$0.25 for completing 5 evaluations of this task (\$15/hour).

-\paragraph{Image-text Alignment Evaluation.} For image-text alignment human evaluation, we ask workers to score how well the generated captions and images match on a Likert scale of 1-5.
-We pay workers \$0.11 to rate 5 image-text pairs (\$12/hour).
+\textbf{Image-text Alignment Evaluation.} For image-text alignment human evaluation, we use Amazon Mechanical Turk.\footnote{\url{https://www.mturk.com}} We set up a five-worker agreement system.
+We ask five different crowd-workers to score how well the generated captions and images match on a Likert scale of 1-5 and take the agreement of their results as the final answer.
+We ask workers We pay workers \$0.11 to rate 5 image-text pairs (\$12/hour).

-\paragraph{Qualifications.} Since our tasks are all in English, we require all workers to be from the United States, Great Britain, Australia, or Canada.
+\textbf{MTurk Qualifications.} Since our task is in English, we require all workers to be from the United States, Great Britain, Australia, or Canada.
 We also require that they have a 95\% approval rating or higher and have at least 1000 approved tasks beforehand.